mdhaber/deltakit/CONTRIBUTING.md

 After cloning the repository and [installing `pixi`](https://pixi.sh/latest/), navigate to the root directory of the repository in a terminal and install dependencies with `pixi install`.
-You can then activate the Python environment with `pixi shell`.
+`pixi shell` activates a development virtual environment with editable installs of Deltakit packages so you can make changes and interact with the modified code.
 To deactivate the environment, run `exit`.
-To set up the Python interpreter in VS Code, you can set the `python.defaultInterpreterPath` variable to `"${workspaceFolder}/.pixi/envs/default/bin/python"` in `settings.json`.

 ```{dropdown} Linux/macOS users...
 Depending on system settings, you may experience a `Too many open files (os error 24) at path...`